 Florida’s Legal Standards for Finding Property Owner Negligence

-- Breach: The property owner failed to meet their legal obligation or “breached” their duty by allowing a hazardous condition to exist on their property.
+- That the property owner failed to meet their legal obligation or “breached” their duty by allowing a hazardous condition to exist on their property

-- Causation: The fall was caused by the hazardous condition.
+- That the fall was caused by the hazardous condition

 Many people are surprised to find out that Florida actually requires the injured person to prove that a dangerous condition existed that the business ACTUALLY KNEW ABOUT or SHOULD HAVE KNOWN ABOUT.
 This is a very difficult standard to meet.